1960 United States presidential election in Maine

 The 1960 United States presidential election in Maine took place on November 8, 1960, as part of the 1960 United States presidential election, which was held throughout all 50 states.
 Voters chose five representatives, or electors to the Electoral College, who voted for president and vice president.

 Maine voted for the Republican nominee, Vice President Richard Nixon of California, over the Democratic nominee, Senator John F. Kennedy of Massachusetts.
-Nixon's ran with Ambassador Henry Cabot Lodge, Jr. of Massachusetts, while Kennedy ran with Senate Majority Leader Lyndon B. Johnson of Texas.
+Nixon's ran with Ambassador Henry Cabot Lodge Jr. of Massachusetts, while Kennedy ran with Senate Majority Leader Lyndon B. Johnson of Texas.
+Nixon carried Maine by a margin of 14.10%.
+This is the most recent election in which Maine voted more Republican than the sole state bordering it, New Hampshire.

-Nixon carried Maine by a margin of 14.1%.
-As of the 2020 presidential election, this marks the last time Maine voted for a different candidate than Connecticut, as well as the last time that Maine voted to the right of Idaho.